Travinkel/belsign-photo-doc/README.md

 ### Epic: Upload Photos (Production Worker)
 - *As a Production Worker, I want to take pictures directly from the tablet* (5 pts)
-- *As a Production Worker, I want to select or enter the order number before upload* (2 pts)
+- *As a Production Worker, I want to select or enter the orderAggregate number before upload* (2 pts)
 - *As a Production Worker, I want to upload multiple pictures at once* (3 pts)
-- *As a Production Worker, I want to see a list of my uploaded images for the current order* (3 pts)
+- *As a Production Worker, I want to see a list of my uploaded images for the current orderAggregate* (3 pts)
 - *As a Production Worker, I want to delete wrongly uploaded images* (3 pts)

 ### Epic: Approve Photos (QA)
-- *As a QA Engineer, I want to view images attached to each order* (2 pts)
+- *As a QA Engineer, I want to view images attached to each orderAggregate* (2 pts)
 - *As a QA Engineer, I want to approve or reject uploaded images* (3 pts)
 - *As a QA Engineer, I want to add comments to image documentation* (1 pt)
-- *As a QA Engineer, I want to generate a preview of the QC report* (2 pts)
+- *As a QA Engineer, I want to generate a preview of the QC reportAggregate* (2 pts)

 ### Epic: Admin Management
 - *As an Admin, I want to create and delete user accounts* (2 pts)